-- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, headteacher, Chair of Governors, Clerk to the hearing and LAs (if appropriate) to ensure the smooth running of the complaints procedure - be aware of issues regarding:

-o sharing third party information

-o additional support.
-This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person
+- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, headteacher, Chair of Governors, Clerk and LAs (if appropriate) to ensure the smooth running of the complaints procedure - be aware of issues regarding: - sharing third party information - o additional support.
+This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - · keep records.

-• keep records